-Time Under Tension12 Feb 2018
+Time under tension12 Feb 2018

 Strength training is a nonnegotiable part of my routine.
 It has been an anchor in uneasy times, helped me look in the mirror with a palpable sense of peace, and continues to teach lessons that have cognitive analogs.
-I want to hone in on a particular lesson that my coach has relayed over the past couple of years: “Time Under Tension.“
+I want to hone in on a particular lesson that my trainer has relayed over the past couple of years: “Time Under Tension.“

 Time Under Tension (TUT) originates from a style of lifting called hypertrophy training.
 Unlike traditional olympic variants, which focus primarily on setting personal bests, hypertrophy is about how long a muscle is under strain.
 This duration of stress—up to a limit—induces physical growth.
 In a similar vein, endurance athletes practice heart rate zone training to get comfortable being uncomfortable.
 I wholeheartedly believe there is a cognitive parallel here.
 Some of my hardest days have involved staring at a problem for hours, clueless—a sort of mental time under tension.

 I’m trying to better lean into these forms of tension.
 Stuck on a bug whose root cause is just out of reach?
 I should give it a fair shot before asking for help1.
 “Productively” procrastinating on what I should be working on with low hanging fruit?
 Likely a sign that I’m avoiding the TUT associated with my most important task.
 Embracing this stress fosters an internal confidence.
 Physically, knowing that I’ve previously endured X minutes of tension across multiple sets lets me graduate to X + 1 minutes.
 Mentally, it reassures me that—on a long-enough timescale—I’ll figure out whatever bug, feature, etc. I’m working on.
 This doesn’t imply blindly leaning into tension, knowing when to stop is just as important.
 Effectively distinguishing between healthy and damaging forms of tension is a skill in its own right.